-One of the easiest ways to file 1040EZ tax form is to e-file.
-When you e-file, you submit your tax information through a form online.
-There is no need to fill out a paper form, head to the post office or send it off.
-It is one of the easiest ways to complete your 1040 tax form and is very convenient.
-Here we’ll provide step by step process about how you can e-file your 1040EZ form online.
+One of the easiest ways to file 1040EZ tax form is to e-File.
+When you e-File, you submit your tax information through an on-line form.
+There is no need to fill out a paper form or head to the post office to mail it off.
+It is a convenient way to complete your 1040 tax form.
+Etax1040s.com will provide you with a step by step process to file your 1040EZ form.

-If you are e-filing 1040EZ form, it’s not necessary to mail the form.
-Everything you need to do in the 1040EZ federal tax form is completed and submitted online.
-You can find everything and need to your IRS form 1040EZ on Etax1040s.com.
+If you e-File the 1040EZ form, it’s not necessary to mail the form.
+Everything you need to do to submit the 1040EZ federal tax form is completed online.
+You can use Etax1040s.com.

 Form 1040EZ Filing Due Date

 The due date to e-file the 1040EZ form is April 17, 2018.
 April 15 th , 2018 falls on a Sunday and, you are given an extra day to prepare your taxes due to the Emancipation Holiday observed by the District of Columbia on April 16.
-If you file after the tax deadline, you may be penalized and having to pay interest and penalties.
+If you file after this tax deadline, you may have to pay interest and penalties.
 However, there are a few exceptions that may allow filing late without penalties:

-- If you live in Massachusetts or Maine, your deadline is extended until April 19, 2017 because of the Patriots’ Day holiday.
+- If you live in Massachusetts or Maine, your deadline is also extended until April 17, 2018 because of the Patriots’ Day holiday on April 16, 2018.

 - If you were serving in the U.S. Armed Forces in a contingency operation or designated combat zone, you may be able to file after the due date.

-Surprisingly, there are quite a few options if you need help e-file 1040EZ tax form online.
+We provide several options if you need help e-Filing 1040EZ tax form:

-- You can also contact us through firstname.lastname@example.org for further clarifications about filing 1040EZ online.
+- Contact us at firstname.lastname@example.org for further clarifications about filing the 1040EZ online.

-- Lastly, you can go to Etax1040s.com CHAT line for getting immediate replies and solution that can help you with your taxes.
+- Go to Etax1040s.com Live Chat line for a quick response and solutions that can help you with your taxes.

-When it comes to 1040EZ filing online, one of the easiest ways to complete them is to e-file.
-By e-filing 1040EZ form, you’ll be able to complete your taxes quickly and conveniently.
+One of the easiest ways to complete the 1040EZ tax form is to e-File.
+By e-Filing the 1040EZ tax form, you’ll be able to complete your taxes quickly and conveniently.
 Our tax experts will help you while filing 1040EZ online through Live Chat or, contact us at 703-229- 0326.
-If you need to complete your 1040EZ taxes quickly, consider ETAX1040s.com for e-filing a 1040EZ form in 2017 tax year.
+If you need to file your 1040EZ tax forms quickly and accurately, consider using our ETAX1040s.com services for the 2017 tax year.